ceph/ceph-ansible/CONTRIBUTING.md

 ### Keep your branch up-to-date

-Sometimes, a pull request can be subject to long discussion, reviews and comments, meantime, `master` moves forward so let's try to keep your branch rebased on master regularly to avoid huge conflict merge.
+Sometimes, a pull request can be subject to long discussion, reviews and comments, meantime, `main` moves forward so let's try to keep your branch rebased on main regularly to avoid huge conflict merge.
 A rebased branch is more likely to be merged easily & shorter.

 ### Organize your commits